 Meetings

 There will be Zoom access available for members not able to attend in person or preferring to join us on line.
-The link will be sent to all current members on September 28 or 29.
+The link will be sent to all current members before the meeting.

 Many of our newer members may not know that MPS has charged a registration fee for members and guests at in-person meetings to help with the costs of renting a facility and for the refreshments provided (most recently $12 per person).
 The board has voted to forgo that for the foreseeable future as we work out the details of hybrid meetings.
 There will, however, be a donation jar on the refreshment table for those wishing to help offset the cost of this meeting.